weiglszonja/meeg-tools/paper.md

 # Summary

-Electroencephalography (EEG) measures neural activity by recording electrical signals at the level of populations of neurons.
+Electroencephalography (EEG) and magnetoencephalography (MEG) measures neural activity of the brain.
 The signals that are recorded from multiple sensors are inherently contaminated by noise.
-Preprocessing aims to attenuate noise in the EEG data without removing meaningful signals in the process.
+Preprocessing aims to attenuate noise in the EEG/MEG data without removing meaningful signals in the process.
 Here, we present a semiautomatic pipeline which can prepare the data for functional connectivity or event related potential (ERP) analyses.

 # Statement of need

-The `eeg-preprocessing` package aims to serve as a semiautomatic and reproducible framework for preprocessing EEG signals prior to time-frequency-based analyses.
+The `eeg-preprocessing` package aims to serve as a semiautomatic and reproducible framework for preprocessing EEG/MEG signals prior to time-frequency-based analyses.
-It aids researchers from the (cognitive) neuroscience community to preprocess signals without having a lot of expertise in working with EEG signals.
+It aids researchers from the (cognitive) neuroscience community to preprocess signals without having a lot of expertise in working with EEG/MEG signals.
 It reduces the manual steps required to clean the data based on visual inspection, and the subjectivity in rejecting segments of data or interpolation of electrodes.
 This package